sigmaenigma/automobile-odb1-honda-del-sol/README.md

-# OBD1 Data Reader for 1994 Honda Del Sol (Python)
+# OBD1 Data Reader for 1994 Honda Del Sol

 This repository contains a proof-of-concept scripts designed to read OBD1 data from a 1994 Honda Del Sol.
 These scripts are not in a production state and should be used with caution.